Hallan a una mujer y un hombre fallecidos en una vivienda de Tenerife

-Los cadáveres de un hombre y una mujer han sido localizados esta tarde en el interior de una vivienda del municipio de Tegueste en la isla de Tenerife, informaron a EFE fuentes de la Guardia Civil.
+Los cadáveres de un hombre y de una mujer de unos 60 años de edad fueron localizado el miércoles por la tarde en el interior de una vivienda situada en el camino de Los Barriales de la localidad de Pedro Álvarez, en el municipio tinerfeño de Tegueste, informaron fuentes de la Guardia Civil.

-El hallazgo se ha producido en la tarde de este jueves.
-Todavía no se ha ofrecido una confirmación oficial de la causa de las muertes ni ha sido posible facilitar más datos.
+El hallazgo de los cuerpos se produjo poco después de las 19:30 horas y al lugar se desplazaron efectivos de la Policía Judicial de la Guardia Civil y de la autoridad judicial.

-Al lugar se han desplazado las autoridades judiciales y los equipos de la Policía Judicial de la Guardia Civil.
+Según informa el rotativo tinerfeño Diario de Avisos, al parecer los dos fallecidos eran hermanos y la mujer fue encontrada tapada por una manta y el cuerpo del hombre estaba en otra habitación.

 Comentarios Solo las personas que pertenecen a la República de Público pueden escribir comentarios y debatir nuestras noticias.
 Nuestro objetivo es crear un debate enriquecedor y libre de trolls. Únete aquí para expresar tu opinión en un medio que le da valor a sus lectores y al intercambio de ideas con el respeto como principio fundamental.
 Si ya formas parte, solo tienes que iniciar sesión.